 Note that book links are only available for a limited time, so please make sure to download them as soon as you can.
 The links to download the books are removed a short while after the review period for a book is over.

 If you think you may have missed the email telling you that you’re a reviewer for a particular book, a good idea would be to check your Dashboard.
-If you’ve been chosen for a book, it’ll show up in Your Current Reading List section.
+If you’ve been chosen for a book, it’ll show up in Your Current Reading List section and there will be a link to have the book download links emailed to you again.

 It’s a good idea to get in the habit of checking that page regularly, but even if you miss that, after the review period is up you’ll get an email that reviews are due.
 Even if that’s the first time you realized you were chosen for that book, you can still read it!
 Better late than never!
 We’d always rather have you review a book late than not review it at all.

 The most common reason you may not be getting chosen for many (or any) ARC books anymore is because you are too far behind in filling out the reader forms and/or leaving reviews for the books we’ve already sent you.
-The easiest way to catch up on that is to fill those forms out as soon as possible.
+The best way to resolve that is to fill those forms out as soon as possible.

 The easiest way to find all the forms you’ve missed is via your Dashboard.

 Another way you’ll see those forms is whenever you try to sign-up for a new book – you will be either shown all of the forms for the books that you’ve missed or given the option to have them sent to you.
-Either way, you can fill in the missing forms with your review links or reasons using those forms and catch up on what you’ve missed.
+Either way, you can fill in the missing forms with your review links or reasons using those forms and catch up.
 Once you’ve done that, you should find that you are being chosen for books again.

 If you still have any issues or questions after reading this FAQ, please feel free to contact us and we’d be more than happy to help!
 Our main goal is to help connect readers with new and exciting books by their favorite (or soon to be favorite) authors.
 If there is anything preventing that from happening, we’ll do our best to get it resolved ASAP.